Jordan Schmaltz

-Jordan Schmaltz (born October 8, 1993) is an American professional ice hockey defenseman who is currently playing for EHC Kloten in the Swiss National League (NL).
-He was drafted 25th overall by the St. Louis Blues in the 2012 NHL Entry Draft.
+Jordan Schmaltz (born October 8, 1993) is an American former professional ice hockey defenseman.
+He was drafted 25th overall by the St. Louis Blues in the 2012 NHL Entry Draft and last played for EHC Kloten of the Swiss National League (NL).

 Playing career

 Schmaltz played collegiate hockey with the University of North Dakota after playing in the United States Hockey League (USHL) with the Green Bay Gamblers, where he won the 2012 Clark and Anderson Cups.
 He also received First-Team honors of the USHL.
 In 2011, he was traded to the Gamblers from the Sioux City Musketeers, where he was named to the 2010–11 USHL All-Rookie Team and also to the USHL First All-Star Team.

 Schmaltz spent three seasons playing for the University of North Dakota in the National Collegiate Hockey Conference (NCHC).
 On May 28, 2015, he announced that he would forgo his final year of NCAA eligibility and signed a three-year, entry-level contract with the St. Louis Blues.
 He made his NHL debut in a 3–0 win over the Colorado Avalanche on March 5, 2017.

 On December 12, 2017, Schmaltz was recalled to the Blues to replace injured captain Alex Pietrangelo.
 Schmaltz was selected for the 2018 AHL All-Star Game but was unavailable to play.
 He was replaced by Tucson Roadrunners' defenseman Kyle Capobianco.

 On September 13, 2018, Schmaltz signed a two-year contract extension with the Blues.

 On July 25, 2019, Schmaltz was traded to the Toronto Maple Leafs in exchange for Andreas Borgman.
 In the following 2019–20 season, Schmaltz recorded 2 goals and 13 points in 37 games with the Maple Leafs' AHL affiliate, the Toronto Marlies, before he was traded by the Maple Leafs at the NHL trade deadline to the New York Islanders in exchange for Matt Lorito on February 24, 2020.
 Schmaltz made six appearances with the Bridgeport Sound Tigers before the season was cancelled due to the COVID-19 pandemic.

 As a free agent from the Islanders, Schmaltz went unsigned during the break.
 Approaching the delayed 2020–21 season, Schmaltz accepted a professional tryout invitation to attend the Arizona Coyotes training camp, joining his brother Nick, on December 28, 2020.
-After his release by the Coyotes following training camp, Schmaltz was Tucson Roadrunners on a professional tryout contract.
+After his release by the Coyotes following training camp, Schmaltz joined the Tucson Roadrunners on a professional tryout contract.

 After six North American professional seasons, Schmaltz opted to sign abroad as a free agent, joining Finnish club, HIFK of the Liiga, on June 16, 2021.
+After a year in Finland, Schmaltz signed with EHC Kloten of the Swiss NL in February 2022.